h5md/h5md/draft.rst

      +-- creator_version
      +-- version

+``author``
-* The ``author`` attribute identifies the real name of the person responsible for the simulation (or the experiment) as a string.
+    An attribute that identifies the real name of the person responsible for the simulation (or the experiment) as a string.

+``author_email``
-* The optional attribute ``author_email`` holds an email address of the author as a string of the form ``email@domain.tld``.
+    An optional attribute that holds an email address of the author as a string of the form ``email@domain.tld``.

+``creator``
-* The ``creator`` attribute stores the name of the program that created the file as a string.
+    An attribute that stores the name of the program that created the file as a string.

+``creator_version``
-* The ``creator_version`` attribute yields the version of the program that created the file, as a string containing a proper identification for the given program.
+    An attribute that yields the version of the program that created the file, as a string containing a proper identification for the given program.

+``version``
-* The ``version`` attribute states the version of the H5MD specification that the file conforms to.
+    An attribute that states the version of the H5MD specification that the file conforms to.
 It is an integer dataset of dimension \[2\], with the first element as the major version number ``1`` and the second element as the minor version number ``0``.

 Particles group